moj-analytical-services/rpackage_training/README.md

 - Description (e.g. Create a minimal statistical bulletin showing the number of crimes in each year)
 - Package dependency text (specify the minimum version of R needed and the need for ggplot2 and dplyr).

 Lastly, commit all your changes to git and then push them to github.com.
-You can now refresh your github repository page and see the amendments there.
+You can now refresh your github.com repository page and see the amendments there.

 ## 9. Excluding sensitive data

-Analytical Platform best practice is that you should not be storing sensitive data within your R Studio copy of the repository, as this prevents you accidentally pushing this to Github.
-There is also a second layer of protection that you should set up to prevent the package containing any sensitive information.
+To prevent you accidentally pushing any sensitive data to Github.com, Analytical Platform best practice is not to store any sensitive data within the R Studio copy of your repository.

-The gitignore file can be amended to specify any sensitive data files so that they cannot to be pushed to git.
-This can be done by opening the gitignore file and adding the name of the file (e.g. confidential.txt).
+You should also set up a second layer of protection by specifying any sensitive data files in the gitignore file so they cannot be pushed to Github.com.
+To do this, open the gitignore file and add the names of the files (e.g. confidential.txt).
 If there's a file that's not to be ignored then add an exclamation mark in front of its name e.g. '!unconfidential.txt'.

-A link to a template gitignore that ukgovdatascience have done and which is free to copy, use and amend as appropriate is at: https://github.com/ukgovdatascience/dotfiles
+A [useful gitignore template](https://github.com/ukgovdatascience/dotfiles) has been developed by ukdatascience which is free to copy, use and amend.

 You can also use git hooks which check for certain datafiles and prevent a git push going ahead unless you give specific approval.
 More guidance about these hooks is available at: https://github.com/ukgovdatascience/dotfiles

 **Exercise 9:** Place a copy of crimedata.csv into your package Rstudio folder.
-Then amend the gitignore file to include the code in https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore After committing and pushing to github (Steps 2 and 3 at https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio) can you see crimedata.csv?
+Then amend the gitignore file to include the code in [the useful ukdatascience gitignore template](https://github.com/ukgovdatascience/dotfiles/blob/master/.gitignore).
+After committing and pushing to github.com and refreshing your github.com repository page can you see crimedata.csv?
 Then additionally specify crimedata.csv as a file not to be ignored at the end of the gitignore file.
-After pushing to github can you now see it?
+After pushing to github.com can you now see it?

 ## 10. Adding data in rda format